F3real/F3real.github.io/content/blockchain_ctf2.md

 }
 ~~~

 Well this was the strange one, just calling `withdrawFundsAndPayRoyalties` with 1 eth as amount will clear all balance from contract and give us win.
-Bad thing is that we lose 0.8 eth doing it.
+Bad thing is that we lose 0.8 eth doing it, but that's the easiest way to do it.

-I tried messing with amount of gas but with no effect, so I guess it's either something not obvious to me paired with bug in CTF logic or just silly troll challenge.
+Correct way to solve it is to call `addRoyaltyReceiver` with address of `Manager` contract, and 0 as percent he gets.
+Since mapping is used to connect addresses to percentages we will overwrite original 80% with 0%.
+After this we can call `withdrawFundsAndPayRoyalties` to get all of the money from contract.

-We can also run analyser on code of this challenge, but we don't get helpful results:
+We can also run analyser on code of this challenge:
 ```
 docker run -v $(pwd):/tmp mythril/myth -x /tmp/RecordLabel.sol --solv 0.4.24
 ```